Key Quote

 Technique 2 — PROLEPTIC IRONY

-The line functions as proleptic (anticipating future events) irony: it foreshadows Macbeth's journey from 'fair' (brave warrior) to 'foul' (tyrannical murderer).
-Shakespeare plants the seed of the entire tragic arc in the play's first scene, creating a sense of inevitability (something that cannot be avoided) that haunts every subsequent decision.
+The line functions as prolepticproleptic — Anticipating and representing a future event as if already happening irony: it foreshadows Macbeth's journey from 'fair' (brave warrior) to 'foul' (tyrannical murderer).
+Shakespeare plants the seed of the entire tragic arc in the play's first scene, creating a sense of inevitabilityinevitability — The quality of being certain to happen; unavoidable that haunts every subsequent decision.

 The plural verb — 'Fair IS foul' — presents moral collapse as a statement of fact, not possibility.
-This declarative (stating something as certain) mood strips away human agency, suggesting Macbeth's fate may already be sealed before he even appears on stage.
+This declarativedeclarative — Making a statement presented as fact mood strips away human agency, suggesting Macbeth's fate may already be sealed before he even appears on stage.

 Key Words